max-romagnoli/max-romagnoli/README.md

 ### Ciao!
 I'm *Massimiliano* Romagnoli.
-I am studying **Computer Science and Geography** at Trinity College Dublin.
+I study **Computer Science and Geography** at Trinity College Dublin and work as a **Geospatial Engineer Intern** at the Office of Public Works.
 #
 💡 Projects
 * Currently working on a large scale project aimed at remodelling in 3D famous portraiture for educational purposes (this is done using UE5/Blender/MD).